National African American Gun Association: History

 Philip Smith founded NAAGA in February 2015 in honor of Black History Month.
 His goal was to educate African-Americans on gun usage and ownership.
 Organizers say NAAGA is a civil rights organization "that aims to build community and promote self-protection".
-Smith founded NAAGA in response to perceived discrimination in the National Rifle Association (NRA).
+Smith founded NAAGA in response to discrimination against Black gun owners.

 From 2015 to 2020, the organization has grown to over 45,000 members, with 75 chapters, and is expected to open 25 more within the coming year.
 Membership first spiked when Donald Trump was elected president.
 Smith attributed part of the growth to "a political climate where people with racist views feel emboldened to talk about and act on those views".

-Eric Sanders, the vice president for the Kansas City, Missouri, chapter, is certified in concealed carry and said "we have a large group that's coming into the organization, and 60–70% are women now."
+Eric Sanders, the vice president for the Kansas City, Missouri, chapter, said "we have a large group that's coming into the organization, and 60–70% are women now."

-After the shooting of Philando Castile, NAAGA immediately condemned the shooting while the NRA did not.
+NAAGA condemned the shooting of Philando Castile.